eyal0/valgrind-false-positive/README.md

 ![clang version 9](https://user-images.githubusercontent.com/109809/109354059-74ec1f80-783a-11eb-8c39-3b75ac971620.png)
 ![clang version 10](https://user-images.githubusercontent.com/109809/109354135-8df4d080-783a-11eb-9c7b-57bffa8fe629.png)

 The ubuntu apt repository must have been updated and is now grabbing clang version 10.
 Luckily I'm able to install multiple versions of clang on my computer so I ran `sudo apt-get install clang-10` and I was able to run my code with it and see a failure locally.
-In the [Boost voronoi geometry library](https://www.boost.org/doc/libs/1_75_0/libs/polygon/doc/voronoi_main.htm) of all place.
+In the [Boost voronoi geometry library](https://www.boost.org/doc/libs/1_75_0/libs/polygon/doc/voronoi_main.htm) of all places.
 At least I could reproduce the issue now!

 # Suspects

 1. It seems like clang could be the problem.
 Maybe they broke something in the new version?
 2. It's possible that Valgrind was the issue.
 It could be that Valgrind is not able to handle clang's latest optimizations.
-3. Libboost: I hadn't upgraded but maybe an optimization or improvement in Valgrind surfaced somthing new?
+3. libboost: I hadn't upgraded but maybe an optimization or improvement in Valgrind surfaced somthing new?

 <details> <summary>Spoiler warning</summary> It's number 2. </details>

 Boost hadn't caused me trouble before and clang is quite well-used so I started by investigating Valgrind.
 I searched the web for some bug report that mentioned "clang" and "boost" and "Valgrind" and I wanted it to be pretty new because it's only in clang-10 and after.
 I don't know if I found *my* bug but I found [*a* bug](https://bugs.kde.org/show_bug.cgi?id=432801#c12) that sounded similar.
 It's also clang only and not gcc and only with optimizations at `-O2`.
 And it had some sample code that is pretty short.
 Sweet!
-I tried it on my computer and confirmed that the Valgrind only reports an error:
+I tried it on my computer and confirmed that Valgrind only reports an error:
-* with clang, not gcc
+* with **clang**, not gcc
-* clang version 10, not 9 nor 8 or 7
+* clang **version 10**, not 9 nor 8 or 7
-* only with optimizations at `-O2`
+* only with optimizations at **`-O2`**

 Here's that code: